deepjavalibrary/djl-serving/serving/docs/lmi_new/README.md

 * Multi GPU inference using Tensor Parallelism
 * Serving LoRA fine-tuned models

+LMI containers are able to provide these features by integrating popular inference libraries and exposing configurations through a unified interface.
+We will refer to each of these libraries as `backends` throughout the documentation.
+The term backend refers to a combination of Engine (LMI uses the Python and MPI Engines) and inference library.
+You can learn more about the components of LMI [here](deployment_guide/README.md#components-of-lmi).

 ## QuickStart

 ### Using the SageMaker Python SDK to deploy your first model with LMI